The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 - A custom role called Invoice managers allows users with this role to edit and validate documents in the class Invoices, but not in the class Purchase orders.

 - Someone who joins your organization may initially be assigned to the role Invoice Manager.
 They inherit the permissions associated with this role.
 If they change role, they will lose these permissions and inherit the permission of their new role.

 Learn more: What are roles?

-The AODocs storage account is a Google account belonging to your G Suite domain.
+The AODocs storage account is a Google Account belonging to your Google domain.
 Library creators assign an AODocs storage account to their library.
 All the attachments in this library are owned by the storage account.

 A template is an AODocs document created and configured by library administrators.
 Users can create new documents from templates instead of creating empty documents.

 Note:The number of default attachments depends on the type of library.

 In AODocs, versioning is the process of creating unique versions of the same AODocs document.
 All AODocs documents have a Versions tab where you can see the current and previous versions of the document.
 If required, you can revert to a previous version of the document.